 Discovery Time Frames and Motions to Compel

-Even though the law is clear that the judge can help both sides in lawsuits by changing the default rules about discovery, it is very rare to have a judge willing to get involved in a discovery situation and increase or decrease the number of requests a party can ask or to shorten or lengthen the due date.
+Even though the law is clear that the judge can help both sides in lawsuits by changing the default rules about discovery, it is actually very rare to have a judge willing to get involved in a discovery situation and increase or decrease the number of requests a party can ask or to shorten or lengthen the due date.

-The law requires each side to a lawsuit to try to work discovery problems out without court intervention.
-If there is a dispute about discovery, the law actually requires the lawyers to meet and talk about the problems before they can file a motion about the discovery dispute.
+The law requires each side of a lawsuit to try to work discovery problems out without court intervention.
+If there is a dispute about discovery, the law requires the lawyers to meet and talk about the problems before they can file a motion about the discovery dispute.
 Before filing a discovery motion, a lawyer should be able to specifically show that they have reasonably acted to resolve the problem.
 It is generally perceived as unreasonable to file a motion to compel discovery responses on the 31st day.
 It is always unreasonable to file a motion to compel discovery responses without making multiple phone calls and diligently trying to contact the other side and discuss the issues.
 However, there are times and circumstances when action must be taken, and when the other side is dodging phone calls and requests to meet, a motion must be filed.
-The key is showing the judge that efforts have been made to work the problem out, the problem requires court attention and that the case is stalling until the problem is resolved.
+The key is showing the judge that efforts have been made to work the problem out, the problem requires court attention, and that the case is stalling until the problem is resolved.

 We use discovery requests to: